anuveyatsu/DEMO-datapackage-vega-airports/README.md

-This is an example Data Package, that demonstrates how to build the awesome visualizations using the "[Vega][vega] Graph Spec".
+This is an example Data Package, that demonstrates how to build the awesome visualizations using the "Vega Graph Spec".
 We are using [Flight connections of the airports in the US][airports] - one of the examples from [vega editor][editor] - and displaying it here, on DataHub with slightest modifications in vega-spec.

 ## Views